4L4N4F/mini-ETL-ApplicationTracker/README.md

 Updates are automated through a Google Apps Script (`/scripts/update_dataset.gs`), which appends new records instead of overwriting existing ones.

-## 📊 Dashboard & Analysis
+## Dashboard & Analysis

-A [Looker Studio dashboard](https://lookerstudio.google.com/u/0/reporting/615c97a0-c588-4914-9b2e-1f7a24c57422/page/p_oaa3vt8rxd) was developed to visualize and analyze patterns in the data.
-The dashboard connects directly to the Google Sheets dataset through an automated update pipeline.
+The previous Looker Studio dashboard has been replaced by an in-Sheets dashboard (under construction), which offers zero delay, no connector instability, and real-time updates as soon as new form entries arrive.
+This change significantly improves reliability and overall workflow performance.

-## 🪜 Next Steps
+## Next Steps
 - Add AI-based parsing of job descriptions